+The detection of a Multicast PoC Channel is done differently depending upon the access network as described in the following subclauses.

+7.1.2.1 Detecting a Multicast PoC Channel (UTRAN)

-The PoC Client SHALL detect a Multicast PoC Channel by checking that the value of IE "MBMS Service ID" coded as octets 3 to 5 of the IE "Temporary Mobile Group Identity" in the [RRC] MBMS MODIFIED SERVICES INFORMATION or [RRC] MBMS UNMODIFIED SERVICES INFORMATION is equivalent to the TMGI in the SIP INFO message received in subclause 6.1.2 "Multicast PoC Channel announcements".
+The PoC Client SHALL detect a Multicast PoC Channel by checking that the value of IE "MBMS Service ID" coded as octets 3 to 5 of the IE "Temporary Mobile Group Identity" in the [RRC] MBMS MODIFIED SERVICES INFORMATION or [RRC] MBMS UNMODIFIED SERVICES INFORMATION is equivalent to the “MBMS Service ID” portion of the TMGI [see 3GPP TS 26.346] in the SIP INFO request received in subclause 6.1.2 "Multicast PoC Channel announcements".
+Additionally, the considerations regarding the “PLMN identity” part of the MBMS service identity contained in [3GPP TS 25.331] SHALL be applied.

-NOTE 1: The TGMI is received in the MIME SDP body of the SIP INFO request announcing the Multicast PoC Channel.
+NOTE 1: The TMGI is received in the MIME SDP body of the SIP INFO request announcing the Multicast PoC Channel.

 NOTE 2: The IE "MBMS Service ID" is the sub element of the IE "MBMS Transmission identity" of the [RRC] MBMS MODIFIED SERVICES INFORMATION or [RRC] MBMS UNMODIFIED SERVICES INFORMATION message.
-The IE "MBMS short transmission ID" of the [RRC] MBMS ACCESS INFORMAION message indexes The IE "MBMS Transmission identity".
+The IE "MBMS short transmission ID" of the [RRC] MBMS ACCESS INFORMATION message indexes The IE "MBMS Transmission identity".

+7.1.2.2 Detecting a Multicast PoC Channel (eUTRAN)

+The PoC Client SHALL detect a Multicast PoC Channel by checking that the value of the “serviceId” information element in the MBSFNAreaConfiguration message received on the MCCH, coded as octets 3 to 5 of the IE "Temporary Mobile Group Identity" (TMGI) as defined in [3GPP TS 24.008], is equivalent to the “MBMS Service ID” portion of the TMGI [see 3GPP TS 26.346] in the SIP INFO request received in subclause 6.1.2 "Multicast PoC Channel announcements".
+Additionally, the MNC and MCC portions of the TMGI included in the SIP INFO request SHALL be equivalent to that obtained from the respective “PLMN-Identity” IE contained in System Information Block Type1 (see [3GPP TS 36.331]).

+NOTE 1: The TMGI is received in the MIME SDP body of the SIP INFO request announcing the Multicast PoC Channel.

+NOTE 2: The “PLMN-Identity” IE is retrieved by using the “plmn-index” IE described in NOTE 3 as an index into the “plmn-IdentityList” IE contained in System Information Block Type 1 on the BCCH (see [3GPP TS 36.331]).

+NOTE 3: Both the “serviceId” and “plmn-index” IEs are sub-elements of the “tmgi” sub-element of the “MBMS-SessionInfo” IE which is a sub-element of the “PMCH-InfoList” IE of the MBSFNAreaConfiguration message.
+See [3GPP TS 36.331];

 Connecting to a Multicast PoC Channel

-On receipt of the [RRC] MBMS MODIFIED SERVICES INFORMATION message the PoC Client:
+On receipt of the [RRC] MBMS MODIFIED SERVICES INFORMATION message (UTRAN) or the MBSFNAreaConfiguration message (eUTRAN), the PoC Client:

 SHALL detect the Multicast PoC Channel as specified in subclause 7.1 "General";